oijistudio/oijistudio/README.md

 1. Create `.github/workflows/snake.yml` with the content above.
 2. Run the workflow manually once from the **Actions** tab to generate the initial animation.
 3. The snake SVGs are pushed to the `output` branch automatically.
-4. Replace `YOUR_GITHUB_USERNAME` in the README snake image URLs with your actual GitHub username.
+4. Replace `oijistudio` in the README snake image URLs with your actual GitHub username.

 </details>